 Combining the masterful talents of Dylan, Tom Petty, Roy Orbison, George Harrison, and Jeff Lynne, this supergroup demands attention from anyone interested in these musicians.

-THE 100 GREATEST BOB DYLAN SONGS (in order of greatness):
+THE 10 GREATEST BOB DYLAN SONGS:

 1. Like A Rolling Stone